trevorprinn/room-bookings/README.md

 ## Wordpress plugin ##

 There is also a Wordpress plugin available at https://github.com/trevorprinn/room-bookings-ui.
-This allows some of the information about future bookings to be displayed on a Wordpress site, either as a table or a calendar.
+This allows some of the information about future bookings to be displayed on a Wordpress site, as a table and/or a calendar, and allows users to add provisional bookings.